-DATE DESCRIPTION CODE/RULE OCTOBER 1 Decision on Acceptability of Remediation Plan - No later than this date, the state tax commission must notify any assessor required to submit a remediation plan to bring the continuing program of valuation into compliance with §63-314, I.C., if that plan is acceptable or not. §§ 63-314 & 63-316 Rule 316 Partial Year Assessment of Personal Property - Personal property coming into the state or changing status from exempt to taxable during the fourth quarter is assessed at 1⁄4 of full market value. §§ 63-311 & 63-602Y Fiscal Year - The fiscal year begins for city, county, fire protection (not selecting January 1), highway, library, recreation, school community library, and weather modification districts. §§ 50-1001, 31-1602, 31-1422, 40-1330, 33-2726, 31-4313, 33-2739, & 22-4302 SECOND MONDAY IN OCTOBER PTR Claim Disapprovals or Changes - By this date, the state tax §63-707(6) commission notifies the county auditor of any PTR claim disapprovals or changes. §63-707(6) FOURTH MONDAY IN OCTOBER Notice of Decision on Levies - By this date, the state tax commission notifies all boards of county commissioners of all approved levies and notifies all appropriate boards of county commissioners and taxing districts of any levy or property tax funded budget that exceeded any legal limitation. §63-809(1) Certification of PTR Roll - No later than this date, the county auditor completes and submits the PTR roll to the state tax commission. §63-707(3) NOVEMBER 1 Fiscal Year - The fiscal year begins for fair districts. §22-309 Transient Personal Property Filing Deadline - No later than this date, the owner of any taxable transient personal property shall submit a list of all taxable transient personal property to the assessor of the home county. §63-313(1) Stumpage Values Set - No later than this date, the state tax commission must set the stumpages values by zone for the reporting and payment of yield taxes on timber severed during the following calendar year. §63-1706(4) FIRST MONDAY IN NOVEMBER Delivery of Property Roll to Tax Collector - No later than this date, the §63-509(1) county auditor must deliver the property roll with all changes, corrections, additions, and exemptions from taxation to the county tax collector. §63-509(1) Report of Leased or Rental Property Changing Status - By this date, owners of any leased or rental property that is inventory for part of the year and leased or rented for part of the year must submit to the assessor of the home county a list of that property and a copy of that list for each assessor in every other county in which that property was leased or rented during the year. §63-602Y Computation of Tax Charge on Property and Operating Property Rolls - No later than this date, the county auditor must cause the local property tax charge on the property and operating property rolls to be computed and deliver this to the county tax collector. §63-811(1)
+DATE DESCRIPTION CODE/RULE OCTOBER 1 Decision on Acceptability of Remediation Plan - No later than this date, the state tax commission must notify any assessor required to submit a remediation plan to bring the continuing program of valuation into compliance with §63-314, I.C., if that plan is acceptable or not. §§ 63-314 & 63-316 Rule 316 Partial Year Assessment of Personal Property - Personal property coming into the state or changing status from exempt to taxable during the fourth quarter is assessed at 1⁄4 of full market value. §§ 63-311 & 63-602Y Fiscal Year - The fiscal year begins for city, county, fire protection (not selecting January 1), highway, library, recreation, school community library, and weather modification districts. \$\$ 50-1001, 31-1602, 31-1422, 40-1330, 33-2726, 31-4313, 33-2739, & 22-4302 SECOND MONDAY IN OCTOBER PTR Claim Disapprovals or Changes - By this date, the state tax §63-707(6) commission notifies the county auditor of any PTR claim disapprovals or changes. §63-707(6) FOURTH MONDAY IN OCTOBER Notice of Decision on Levies - By this date, the state tax commission notifies all boards of county commissioners of all approved levies and notifies all appropriate boards of county commissioners and taxing districts of any levy or property tax funded budget that exceeded any legal limitation. §63-809(1) Certification of PTR Roll - No later than this date, the county auditor completes and submits the PTR roll to the state tax commission. §63-707(3) NOVEMBER 1 Fiscal Year - The fiscal year begins for fair districts. §22-309 Stumpage Values Set - No later than this date, the state tax commission must set the stumpages values by zone for the reporting and payment of yield taxes on timber severed during the following calendar year. §63-1706(4) FIRST MONDAY IN NOVEMBER Delivery of Property Roll to Tax Collector - No later than this date, the §63-509(1) county auditor must deliver the property roll with all changes, corrections, additions, and exemptions from taxation to the county tax collector. §63-509(1) Report of Leased or Rental Property Changing Status - By this date, owners of any leased or rental property that is inventory for part of the year and leased or rented for part of the year must submit to the assessor of the home county a list of that property and a copy of that list for each assessor in every other county in which that property was leased or rented during the year. §63-602Y Computation of Tax Charge on Property and Operating Property Rolls - No later than this date, the county auditor must cause the local property tax charge on the property and operating property rolls to be computed and deliver this to the county tax collector. §63-811(1)